tlm2c09/Selenium-Using-Java-And-Cucumber/README.md

 ## Step Definition class files ##
 - Avoid using Static fields: Cucumber typically creates a new instance of the step definition class for each scenario.
 Using static fields may lead to unexpected behaviour.

+## Test Data ##
+- Load the Test Data JSON file based on the environment property 'env', and convert it into a Map<String, String> object
+- To read test data in the feature file, the passed test data will need to start with '@TD:' following with key's name.
+- Generate random test data using Faker library